undecaf/typo3-dev/README.md

-# Developing for TYPO3 with Docker and Podman
+# Developing for TYPO3 with Docker or Podman

 Provides a containerized TYPO3 installation equivalent to [`composer require typo3/cms`](https://packagist.org/packages/typo3/cms) with